RocketChat/GSoC-Community-Hub/README.md

 ## Building

-To create a production version of your app:
+To create a production version of your system:

 ```bash
 bun run build